Real Name: Juan Meroz

 Comments: Created by Roy Thomas, Werner Roth, and Dick Ayers.
 Killed by Mike Friedrich, Don Heck and Mike Esposito.

 Not a great career.
-Meroz first became a Demi-God; second: served a Demi-God; third: became a sub-human.
+Meroz first became a demigod, then served a demigod, and finally became a sub-human.
 Actually some hard hits to his self-confidence.

-Ramon's last name was revealed in Kukulcán's profile in X-Men Earth's Mutant Heroes (2011)
+Ramon's last name was revealed in Kukulcan's profile in X-Men: Earth's Mutant Heroes (July, 2011)

 In the 1960s, pre-Marvel UK, the company Odhams reprinted Marvel stories in their "Power Pack" titles.
-One of these, Fantastic, included posters on the back cover.
+One of these titles--Fantastic--included posters on the back cover.
 Many were clipped from US artwork, and redone to make posters.
-Others were done by a young Barry Smith, not yet using his middle name of Windsor, but again, most of these are of little interest as they depict prominent characters who have plenty of decent images available from other sources.
-But one character he drew was el Tigre.. -Loki
+Others were done by a young Barry Smith, not yet using his middle name of Windsor; most of these are of little interest, as they depict prominent characters who have plenty of decent images available from other sources.
+But one character he drew was el Tigre (Fantastic#46 [December 30, 1967])

 Thanks to Loki for pointing out the Barry Windsor-Smith el Tigre image! - Proto-Man

-The Sacred Pendant of Kukulcan was the "focus" of Kukulcan's powers.
-It was strictly linked to the Solar Stone.
-The material of which the stone pendant Amulet is made is unknown, but the Beast stated that it was made of the same material as the Solar Stone.
-Meroz stated that he explored two continents in look for treasures, but he never saw a material like that.
+The Sacred Pendant of Kukulcan was the focus of Kukulcan's powers.
+It was strongly linked to the Solar Stone atop the Feathered Serpent Idol.
+The material of which the stone pendant was made is unrevealed, but the Beast stated that it was made of the same material as the Solar Stone.
+El Tigre stated that he explored two continents in search of treasures, but he never saw a material like it.

-The whole Amulet is called the Sacred Pendant of Kukulcan.
-It transformed the mortal El Tigre into the reincarnation of the god Kukulcan.
-It is unclear if the Pendant defended Kukulcan when Cyclops blasted his optical ray on the God, or if Kukulcan used the amulet.
+The whole amulet was called the Sacred Pendant of Kukulcan.
+It transformed the mortal el Tigre into the reincarnation of the Mayan god Kukulcan.
+It is unclear if the Pendant defended Kukulcan when Cyclops fired his optical blast on the demigod, or if Kukulcan used the amulet to protect himself.

-The Pendant, also called the Amulet of the Power, stores the solar energy transmitted by the Solar Stone, so Kukulcan could use his powers during the night, too.
+The Pendant, also called the Amulet of the Power, stored the solar energy transmitted by the Solar Stone of the Feathered Serpent Idol, so Kukulcan could use his powers during night as well.

-The Pendant shone of its own will when it blinded the Beast, who was attacking Kukulcan from behind.
+The Pendant intensely glowed of its own accord when it temporarily blinded the Beast, who was attacking Kukulcan from behind; but after the Idol and Solar Stone sank into a chasm, the Beast noticed the Pendent was no longer glowing.

 --X-Men I#25 (26

-The Feathered Serpent Idol was a tower, or an obelisk which held the Solar Stone on the top.
-The Solar Stone was made of the same material as the Sacred Pendant of Kukulcan, and it gathered the solar energy and transmitted it to the Amulet wielder.
+The Feathered Serpent Idol was a tower or obelisk which held the Solar Stone on the top.
+The Solar Stone was made of the same material as the Sacred Pendant of Kukulcan, and it collected solar energy and transmitted it to the wielder of the Pendant.

-The ice put on the Solar Stone by Bobby Drake was thick enough to cause Kukulcan's powers to fade after a few minutes.
-Trying to free the idol from the ice and Ice Man, Kukulcan shot a tremendous vibrational blast at the base of the obelisk, but the land cracked and the Serpent Idol felt in a large chasm that closed upon the obelisk.
-Nothing is known about it until now.
+When Iceman covered the Solar Stone with a thick coating of ice, Kukulcan's powers seemed to fade after a few minutes.
+Trying to free the idol from the ice, Kukulcan shot a tremendous blast at the base of the obelisk, but the foundation cracked and the Serpent Idol fell in a large chasm that closed upon the obelisk.

 --X-Men I#26

-Ramon is a normal human skilled in the use of the bolas.
+Ramon was a normal human; he was skilled in the use of bolas.

-(X-Men I#25) - Ramon was hired by El Tigre to find the Mayan treasure.
-Toloc and he tried to capture El Tigre but he neutralized them with his mental powers and then they followed El Tigre to New York.
+(X-Men I#25) - Along with Toloc, Ramon was hired by El Tigre to find the Mayan treasure.
+He and Toloc later tried to capture el Tigre, but he neutralized them with his mental powers and then they followed el Tigre to New York City.

-(X-Men I#26) - Ramon and Toloc tried to take the Pendant to Kukulcan, but they were knocked down by the solar powers of the God.
+(X-Men I#26) - Ramon and Toloc tried to take the Pendant of Kukulcan, but they were struck down by the solar powers of the demigod.

 --X-Men I#25 (26

-(X-Men I#25) - Toloc was hired by El Tigre to help him in the search of the treasure of the Mayan.
-Ramon and he tried to capture El Tigre, but he neutralized them both with his mental powers and then they followed El Tigre to New York.
+(X-Men I#25) - Along with Ramon Dantas, Toloc was hired by el Tigre to help him in the search for Mayan treasure.
+He and Ramon later tried to capture el Tigre, but he neutralized them both with his mental powers and then they followed el Tigre to New York City.

-In the City museum he defeated Iceman by setting a trap up with a simple rope and a flight of stairs.
-He used a prehistoric spear against the Angel, and hiding in the shadows hit him with a dart soaked in narcotic.
+In the City Museum, Toloc defeated Iceman by tripping him with a simple rope stretched across a flight of stairs.
+Hiding in the shadows, Toloc threw a displayed prehistoric spear at the Angel, then used his blowgun to hit him with a dart soaked in narcotic.

-(X-Men I#26) - With Ramon, he tried to take the Pendant to Kukulcan, but they were knocked down by the solar powers of the God.
+(X-Men I#26) - Toloc and Ramon tried to take the Pendant of Kukulcan, but they were struck down by the solar powers of the demigod.

 --X-Men I#25 (26